1 Bg 9-1972: The Most Confidential Knowledge

 > the Srimad-Bhagavatam, First Canto, First Chapter, when the

-> The Lord's appearance as a man bewilders the foolish.
+> appearance as a man bewilders the foolish.
 No

 > human being could perform the wonderful acts that Krsna